Announcement of Opportunity 2020-2021

-To Apply: To apply for this fellowship, you must a) register online, b) apply online, and c) )provide two letter(s) of recommendation in PDF format through the online application process or via Email with subject line LSC17_LOR.
+- Provide two letter(s) of recommendation in PDF format through the online application process or confidentially via email to the WSGC Program Office with subject line LSC21_LOR.

 - U.S. citizen

-- Enrolled full-time in, admitted to, or applied to any graduate degree program at a WSGC college or university
+- Enrolled full-time in, admitted to, or applied to any graduate or professional program at a WSGC college or university

 - Minimum 3.0 GPA (Proposals that include a GPA of less than 3.0 will be evaluated on a case-by-case basis)